 Make a menu plan- but be smart about it!

 Menu planning can be one of the easiest ways to save money on groceries, but only if you plan wisely.
 If you are like most people you make your menu just before going shopping for the month or week.
 On one hand this is a good idea- you can take into account what you already have in your pantry and freezer.
 On the other hand don’t be a slave to your menu plan.
 When you get to the store and find that one of your go-to meal’s ingredients are full price while something else is deeply discounted you need to be able to change your plan to account for that discount.

 There are a few meals we keep on rotation on our menu- the ingredients are fairly shelf stable and we keep them around.
 I also leave room for meals based off of sales I find once at the store.
 Our menu is not 100% final until after the shopping has been done.

 Shop Discount Stores- such as Aldi

-You may have to do more than one shopping or alter you menu to account for the items that are at the discount store that week, but stores such as Aldi can save you a great deal.
+You may have to do more than one shopping or alter you menu to account for the items that are at the discount store that week, but stores such as Aldi can help you save money on groceries- by a lot..
 I can get nearly twice as much food at Aldi than I can for the same cost at our local grocery store.
 They even have the real food stuff I look for- coconut oil, fresh produce, natural or organic dairy products, etc.